pyjanitor-devs/pyjanitor/mkdocs/devguide.md

 ### Check your code

 When you're done making changes, commit your staged files with a meaningful message.
-While we have automated checks that run before code is commited via pre-commit and GitHub Actions to run tests before code can be merged, you can still manually run the following commands to check that your changes are properly formatted and that all tests still pass.
+While we have automated checks that run before code is committed via pre-commit and GitHub Actions to run tests before code can be merged, you can still manually run the following commands to check that your changes are properly formatted and that all tests still pass.